-Let us now discuss adjustment for the descent data based on $\sfString(\sfG)$ for a Lie group $\sfG$.
+Let us now discuss adjustment for the differential cocycles based on $\sfString(\sfG)$ for a Lie group $\sfG$.
 We note that the local kinematical data for higher gauge theory with gauge Lie 2-algebra $\frstring(\frg)$ was already given in~\cite{Saemann:2017rjm,Saemann:2019dsl}.

 \paragraph{Adjustment of $\sfString(\sfG)$.} Recall the adjustment $\kappa$ defined in~\eqref{eq:adjustmentPathLoopGroups}.
 We can now lift this adjustment datum from $\caL\sfG$ to $\sfString(\sfG)$ as follows.